 When we go within, we take a break from this mental abuse and spend time in our bodies.
 Our bodies are much quieter than our constantly chatting minds.
 In fact, they are very quiet.
 (If you have a lot of pain, you might want to challenge me on this, but the “noise” from physical pain comes from our heads not our bodies.
 We fear what it is and how we’re going to handle it, or go into the why me’s and get angry, both making it much worse.)

-Finding places of quiet in our body, we can connect with our higher self.
+Finding places of quiet in our body, we can connect with our higher self and listen to our heart.
 It is in this place, the quiet of the present moment, that we can see ourselves through divine eyes.
 We can connect with our spiritual selves and we understand that we are greater than this body and bigger than what is happening to us.
 We learn to love ourselves with unconditional love and in turn, we learn to love all around us.
 Some people say that prayer and meditation are two sides of the same coin.
 Prayer is talking and meditation is listening.
 If we listen from this place deep within, we can learn so much.

 The breath is the easiest place to start when traveling into our bodies and into our selves.
 It is always there and easy to find so we don’t have to work too hard.
 And slowing of the breath has physiological effects on our nervous system, calming us physically and assisting our mental focus.
 It is a perfect place to begin the journey to peace!

-Tell me: How do you seek peace within?
+Tell me: How do you go about finding peace within?